-Parking can be found throughout Velez with some free spots and others charging as little as 1 euro an hour.
+Parking can be found throughout Velez with some free spots and others charging as little as 35 cents for half an hour.
 Parking in Velez centre is sought after, but as the main sights are relatively close together, parking on the outskirts of town and taking the short walk in is a good option.

 For Historic Centre

 A small outdoor parking area can be found on Plaza la Gloria just off Calle Arroyo San Francisco.
 Spaces are limited but it is free, and there’s no time restraint.

 Further on there is a new underground car park to the back of the market.
 It’s guarded and only costs a euro.
 It can be reached by driving down Calle Arroyo San Francisco, and is located underneath a modern building opposite the left turn to Calle Esperanza.